 David A. Hoffman is the founding member of Boston Law Collaborative, LLC, where he serves as a mediator, arbitrator, and Collaborative Law attorney.
 He also teaches three courses at Harvard Law School, where he is the John H. Watson, Jr. Lecturer on Law: Mediation; Diversity and Dispute Resolution; and Legal Profession: Collaborative Law.

-David was named Boston’s “Lawyer of the Year” for 2018 in the field of Arbitration by the book Best Lawyers in America and U.S. News & World Report and also Boston’s “Lawyer of the Year” in Mediation for 2016 and in “Collaborative Family Law” in 2014.
+David was named Boston’s “Lawyer of the Year” for 2020 in the field of Mediation by the book Best Lawyers in America and U.S. News & World Report, and also Boston’s “Lawyer of the Year” in Arbitration in 2018, in Mediation for 2016, and in “Collaborative Family Law” in 2014.
 David has been selected for the Massachusetts “Super Lawyer” list published in Boston Magazine every year since 2004, when the listing began.
 In 2014, the American College of Civil Trial Mediators gave David its Lifetime Achievement Award, and in 2015, the American Bar Association Section of Dispute Resolution gave David its highest honor, the D’Alermberte-Raven award.

 David’s practice is focused on resolving conflict in business, family, and employment cases.
 He has served as mediator and/or arbitrator in more than two thousand commercial, family, employment, construction, personal injury, insurance, and other business cases.